Glimpse of Nepal – 8 Days

 Locally known as Patale Chhango and in the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gorge, leaping through several potholes.
 This is hugely popular with tourists and locals alike.

 The revered Gupteshwor Cave is situated 2 kms from Pokhara airport.
-The entrance is right across from Devi’s fall and the cave is almost 3 kms long.
-It has some big hall-sized rooms and some passages where you have to crawl on all four.
+The entrance is right across from Davis Fall and the cave is almost 3 kms long.
+It has some big hall-sized rooms and some passages where you have to crawl on all fours.
 This cave holds special value to Hindus since a phallic symbol of Lord Shiva is preserved here in the condition it was discovered.